 Honor is Hardest in the Family

 People tend to take for granted those they’re closest to.
 It was Jesus who said, “Only in their own towns, among their relatives and in their own homes is a prophet without honor.”
 (Mark 6:4) The family can be a place where people take each other for granted.
 Learning honor is just the solution kids need.
 Hidden within honor are the secret ingredients that make people more productive in relationships.

 You’re already honoring your kids in a number of ways although you might not be using the term.
 Now you might say to your daughter, “I went shopping today and I bought your favorite ice cream.
 I just wanted to honor you.”
 Then later you can use the same word to describe how you’d like your daughter to treat you with a better attitude when you give her an instruction.

 One way parents can teach children honor is to include it in the instruction process.
 You might say to your child, “I’d like you to obey me by setting the table, then I want you to think of something extra to do to surprise me.
 That’s showing honor.
 You choose; it’s up to you.
 Report to me when you’re done and I’ll check your work.”

 You can use the concept of honor in correction or when things are going well.
 You can use it when you teach your children about money, time, and other resources and you can teach it when conflict comes around.
-One way to teach honor is on special occasions when someone wins a contest or earns a certificate.
+Another way to teach honor is on special occasions when someone wins a contest or earns a certificate.
 You may show honor by giving that person a fancy place at the table or by decorating his or her bedroom door.

 Honor is fun.
 It’s like oil in a machine.
 It gets work done with less friction and less heat.
 Every family needs honor.
-It’s great when things are going well and essential when family relationships are strained.
+It’s great when thing are going well and essential when family relationships are strained.
 Work on it whether your kids are preschoolers or teens.
 It’ll change the way your family relates.